emmt/QuickHeaps.jl/docs/src/priorityqueues.md

 ```

 where type parameters `K` and `V` are the respective types of the keys and of the values
-while optional parameter `o::Ordering` specifies the ordering for deciding the priority of
+while optional parameter `o::Ordering` specifies the order for deciding the priority of
 values.